pyvideo/data/CONTRIBUTING.rst

 For a full schema of a category JSON object, please see https://github.com/pytube/data/blob/master/.schemas/category.json

 Pull Request
 ~~~~~~~~~~~~

-Once your video JSON files and cateogry JSON file are ready to be added to pytube's collection, take the following steps:
+Once your video JSON files and category JSON file are ready to be added to
+pytube's collection, take the following steps:

 #.
 Fork this repo if you haven't already
 #.
 Clone from your forked repo